Mirzakhani's work on earthquake flow: Preliminaries

 In this way we see that each complementary triangle corresponds to a three-pronged singularity.
 This can be easily extended to the case when all complementary regions are ideal polygons.
 One could try to extend it further to the case where the complementary regions have genus by extending the lamination to a maximal lamination, but then one has to show that the measured foliations resulting from different extensions differ by Whitehead moves, and this is not obvious.
 The case when the measure gives positive measure to some closed curves requires a special argument, since in this case the foliation can't be obtained by collapsing.

-There is an intersection form which, restricted to weighted simple multi-curves, is the linear extension of the usual geometric intersection number.
+\bold{Intersection number.} There is a continuous intersection number function which, restricted to weighted simple multi-curves, is the linear extension of the usual geometric intersection number.
 One can show that weighted simple multi-curves are dense in $\ML$, so this uniquely determines $i$, however there are also easy direct definitions \cite{Bcurrents}.
 Since $\MF \simeq \ML$, we also get an intersection number on $\MF$.

 If $\alpha\in \MF$ and $\beta$ is a simple curve, $i(\alpha, \beta)$ is the inf over all ways of realizing $\beta$ as a sequence of arcs transverse to $\alpha$ of the sum of the transverse $\alpha$ measures of these arcs.
 This can be extended linearly to the case of $\beta$ a simple weighted multi-curve, and by continuity to any $\beta\in \ML$.